crajjjj/ConditionalExpressionsExtended/README.md

 - Dhlp suspend/resume events are respected.
 Mod is paused till respective scenarios are finished.
 No more face twitching.
 E.g. compatible with "The Trappings of Fate" mod.
 - Compatibility with apropos2 w&t or ZAP slave faction condition for trauma expressions
 - Added arousal cap feature with different conditions.Examples - if it's raining arousal capped by 50
+- Json based customisations for expressions

 ## Hard dependencies

-- Conditional Expressions - Subtle Face Animations
+- MFG fix
+- PapyrusUtil

 ## Installation